By Maya Kushner, Esq. and Marc Emden, Esq.

 - Have a standard and consistent way of communicating with your customers.
 For example, establish a customer service phone line or customer service email address.
 Keep records of all those communications by retaining the emails and phone transcripts for at least three years.
 The contracts between your business and your customers should always be in writing, typed (not handwritten), and should include any disclosures that are pertinent to your area of work.
 For example, if your work is weather-dependent, then include a description of the necessary weather conditions on the contract, so your customers know what to expect.

 - Have a central database with customer information and keep it secure.
-It’s important to have a record of all your customers in a standardized format so that you can easily access any information when asked by your lawyer or the court.
+It’s important to have a record of all your customers in a standardized format so that you can easily access any information when asked by your criminal defense lawyer or the court.
 However, limit the number of employees who have access to this database to prevent unauthorized disclosures of information.
 This is especially important if you obtain and record customers’ sensitive information, such as addresses or credit card numbers.

 - If you do get in trouble, face the problem head-on and don’t hide.
 Even if you think a customer’s complaint is unfounded, ignoring it will not make it go away.
 If a customer is unhappy and cannot reach you, he/she may file a complaint with the Better Business Bureau (BBB), the MHIC, or even with the police.
 If a customer is unhappy, contact him/her promptly to devise a mutually agreeable resolution.
 If you are contacted by police, let them know that you are open to communicating with them, but you can also ask to postpone answering any questions before you speak with a lawyer.